flatpak/flatpak-docs/docs/dependencies.rst

 Runtimes and applications can define extension points which allow optional additional runtimes to be mounted at a specified location inside the sandbox when they are present on the system.
-Typical uses for extensions include translations for applications, debuginfo for sdks, or adding more functionality to the application.
+Typical uses for extensions include translations for applications, debuginfo for SDKs, or adding more functionality to the application.
 Some software refers to these extensions as "Add-ons".

 For an extension to be loaded in the application or runtime, an extension